 In the afternoon transfer to the Arenal area, with the rest of the day free to relax.
 Enjoy dinner at your hotel, from which you can take in the spectacular views of the volcano.
 Spend the evening swimming in the pool or relaxing in the Jacuzzi, and then head to your comfortably furnished bungalow for a good night's sleep.

-Today you visit Costa Rica's celebrated Arenal Volcano, beginning with a 90-minute walk along the Silencio Trail.
+Dormant for centuries, Arenal Volcano exploded in a massive eruption of molten lava and ash in 1968.
+Since that time, it has continued to belch great clouds of ash and occasional lava.
+It is now one of the world's most active volcanoes and volcanologists from all over the world come here to study this tropical volcano.
+Today you visit Costa Rica's celebrated Arenal Volcano National Park.
 As you move through the forest, watch out for howler monkeys, bright tropical toucans, and listen to the rumbling sounds of the distant volcano.
+With a bit of luck, you may see the endangered resplendent quetzal bird as well.
 The walk ends with a magnificent view of Arenal, one of the most active volcanoes in the world since its massive eruption in 1968.
-With a bit of luck, you may see lava plummeting down the mountain's slopes.
 Enjoy the rest of the afternoon and evening free in the area!
+There are lots of optional excursions available in this area.
+You can go mountain biking, fishing, horseback riding, ziplining, ride a rainforest tram or even take a hike on the miles of trails in the area.

 After a hearty breakfast at the hotel, you'll return to San Jose, where the afternoon is free for resting, relaxing, or exploring.